What devices and OS versions are supported?

 Click here for Mac setup instructions.

-We support both Intel and Apple Silicon-based Macs that still receive Apple's security updates.
-(M1 and M2-based Macs require Rosetta to successfully run A2U.)
+We support both Intel and Apple silicon-based Macs that still receive Apple's new security updates.
+Currently, macOS 12 (Monterey) is the oldest version officially maintained by Apple.

 Apple iOS